codyrushing/webgl-shaders-course-fem/README.md

 When using a Three.js shader, you get some built in uniforms `projectionMatrix` and attributes `position` and `uv`.

 #### The rendering pipeline
-* First there is data for a geometry (in our case, from a Three.js geometry)
+* First there is data for a geometry (in our case, from a Three.js geometry).
+This defines any `attribute` variables that come from the geometry, and the JS caller can define any `uniform` variables.
-* That gets passed to the vertex shader, which determins vertices
+* That gets passed to the vertex shader, which determins vertices.
+Vertex shaders can also define any `varying` values that can be passed into the fragment shader.
 * Those vertices can be passed to the fragment shader which does the real "rendering".